hsc996/t1a2_portfolio/README.md

 At the bottom of the page, one can see I've added padding and rounded the border of the word "experience".
 This is to elucidate to the user that this section contains button functionality, as it is a hyperlink to the page contianing my CV.
 I've provided further clarity of this by providing a box-shadow when hovered-over with the cursor in desktop view.

-I'm employed semantic elements throughout the html code in order to easily section off all text and graphical elements: when viewing the website, one can see this even-spacing: I've encapsulated the main title with a <h1> tag, each paragraph with <p> tags and the image with an <article> tag to separate them and make each component easy to position independently.
+I'm employed semantic elements throughout the html code in order to easily section off all text and graphical elements: when viewing the website, one can see this even-spacing: I've encapsulated the main title with a <h1></h1> tag, each paragraph with <p></p> tags and the image with an <article></article> tag to separate them and make each component easy to position independently.
 Furthermore, these semantic elements will provide context and clarity to anyone viewing the source code.

 The CV page contains nothing more than an image of my mock CV.
 Ideally, I would have transferred the content of the CV image onto the page as it would allow me to increase the text size to enhance visibiliy of the content.
 Unfortunately, I was unable to do this as the image was exported using Canva in image form.